TurboGears/tg2docs/docs/main/Controllers.rst

 from.
 If you're particularly astute, you'll have noticed that you import this BaseController from the lib module of your own project, and not from TurboGears.

-TurboGears provides a base TGController which is imported in the lib folder of the current project (HelloWorld/helloworld/lib) so that you can modify it to suit the needs of your application.
+TurboGears provides a base :doc:`TGController <TGControllers>` which is imported in the lib folder of the current project (HelloWorld/helloworld/lib) so that you can modify it to suit the needs of your application.
 For example, you can define actions which will happen on every request, add parameters